 It’s in those big things and all the little things along the way.
 It’s the click of my camera when I get the shot!
 Angles, lighting, composition, and the object of the film.
 Nailing the shot.
 I’m passionate therefore I am successful.
 When I get that shot and showcase my work, I’m successful.
 If you are so wrapped up in the fun you are having – creating, achieving, dreaming…you are successful.

 Be defined by your own goals and dreams.
 Don’t let anyone say you can’t, because you can.
 If you have other obligations, family, or work or otherwise, you will find the time to make your dreams your reality, as I have made mine – capturing life and art from behind the lens.

 Jamie Herzlich, Newsday Small Business Reporter: My definition of success is doing something you love on a daily basis and being able to make a living at it.
 It never interferes with my existing life or business because for the past two decades that’s exactly what I’ve been able to do.

-Onix T. G., a CTO at a global NGO: Success is having the luck to stumble upon the right things at the right time, putting your energy in it and being able to walk away from it with a deeply felt feeling of accomplishment.
+Olaf K, a CTO at a global NGO: Success is having the luck to stumble upon the right things at the right time, putting your energy into it, and being able to walk away from it with a deeply felt feeling of accomplishment.
 As you can see it is a result, not a driver.

-It is about the intuition of what you want to spend your energy in.
-I’ve been lucky with the intuition and the things I stumbled on.
+It is about the intuition of what you want to spend your energy on.
+I’ve been lucky with my intuition and the things I stumbled on.